mmHare/TPanel2XML/README.md

 ## Side notes

-If component has Tag value that is not in names dictionary it will be ignored.
+- If component has Tag value that is not in names dictionary it will be ignored.
 This can be used to exclude certain values from being saved but also it is important to set correct Tag numbers.
+- TPanel that is not bound to node name will be ignored (including owned components).
-Custom save option can be used with some dummy components for static text - like TLabel which doesn't have edit value (however TLabel doesn't have TabOrder property so it might break the ordering, so it is recommended to use components that have this property).
+- Custom save option can be used with some dummy components for static text - like TLabel which doesn't have edit value (however TLabel doesn't have TabOrder property so it might break the ordering, so it is recommended to use components that have this property).
 Similarly custom read option can be used with dummy to read specific XML element, as well as exclude components from updating their values.
-Passwords in demo project are obfuscated, not encrypted.
+- Passwords in demo project are obfuscated, not encrypted.
 This is for demonstration purposes only.

-Code was written in Delphi 12 and might not be compatible with previous versions.
+- Code was written in Delphi 12 and might not be compatible with previous versions.
 I plan to check it against Delphi 10.3 in the future.